btaskinen/fullstackopen/part4/blog-list/README.md

 # Blog List

 This React app allows users to add their favorite blog entries to a list.
-List entries can be liked or deleted.
+User must be logged in to be able to add blog and like blogs.Only the user who added a blog can delete the blog.

 The Node.js Express server connects the app to a MongoDB database.